-In her work with The Foundation, Lesley established a range of new key global partnerships to deliver ambitious new public health goals; led the development and adoption of a new Global Action Plan to Reduce Avoidable Blindness with the World Health Organization; supported the development of low cost technologies to reduce the cost of delivering health care in developing countries and developed, in partnership with the Conrad Hilton Foundation, D. Capital and others, the world’s first Development Impact Bond to finance affordable healthcare.
+In her work with The Fred Hollows Foundation, Lesley established a range of key global partnerships to deliver ambitious public health goals; led the development and adoption of a new Global Action Plan to Reduce Avoidable Blindness with the World Health Organization; supported the development of low cost technologies to reduce the cost of delivering health care in developing countries and developed, in partnership with the Conrad Hilton Foundation, D. Capital and others, the world’s first Development Impact Bond to finance affordable healthcare.
 In collaboration with leading developers, the new technology supported through her work at The Fred Hollows Foundation won the Google Impact Challenge in 2014.

 She cites as her proudest achievement the introduction of the Australian Nurse Family Partnership to Australia.
-This innovative program, delivered with leading researcher Professor David Olds, is based on a strengths based approach to improving and deepening attachment and protective behaviour within families.
+This innovative evidence-based program, delivered with leading researcher Professor David Olds, is based on a strengths-based approach to improving and deepening attachment and protective behaviour within families.
 It is now operating successfully within a number of Aboriginal primary health care services across Australia with significant, measurable benefits to parents and children.

 Your donation can help keep a child safe from violence.Read More >

 Covers risks and incident responses for current cyber trends, including cyber bullying, sexting, impersonation/hacking and trolling/flaming.Read More >